pietervogelaar/kubernetes-job-monitor/README.md

     kubectl apply -f secret.yaml

 This secret will be mounted inside the container so that kubectl can use it.
+The apply command below deploys the Kubernetes job monitor to the current namespace.

     kubectl apply -f https://raw.githubusercontent.com/pietervogelaar/kubernetes-job-monitor/master/.kubernetes/kubernetes-job-monitor-kubeconfig.yaml